exercism/csharp/exercises/practice/protein-translation/.approaches/linq-dict/content.md

 and the `Substring()` will get the characters from positions `0` through `2`.
 The next surviving index will be `3`, since `3` divided by `3` has a remainder of `0`, and the `Substring()` will get the characters from positions `3` through `5`.
-These substrings are the codons that will eventually be used to lookup their matching proteins in the `Dictionary`.
+These substrings are the codons that are used as the key to lookup their matching proteins in the `Dictionary`.

-The substring/codon is used as the key to look up its matching codon in the `Dictionary`.

 Each matching protein is chained from the output of `Select()` to the input of the [`TakeWhile()`][takewhile] method, which filters the proteins in a lambda based on whether the protein is a `STOP` codon.